 Rules of Procedure and Operational Documents

-The IECEx Certified Equipment Scheme (referred to throughout this document as “Scheme”) shall be governed by the Ex Management Committee (ExMC), whose responsibilities in this respect are defined in the IECEx Basic Rules.
+The IECEx Certified Equipment Scheme shall be governed by the Ex Management Committee (ExMC), whose responsibilities in this respect are defined in the IECEx Basic Rules.
 The governance role of the ExMC is assisted by input from Committees reporting to the ExMC – the details of these Committees follow in Clauses 4.2 and 4.3.

-This document, (IECEx 02) sets out the general rules and procedures of the IECEx Certified Equipment Scheme.
+This document, (IECEx 02) defines the general rules and procedures of the IECEx Certified Equipment Scheme.
 These general rules are supplemented by the IECEx Scheme’s Operational Documents.
-These Operational Documents are available to all IECEx Member Bodies, ExCBs and ExTLs, including candidate ExCBs and ExTLs and to manufacturers that have applied for an IECEx CoC, ExTR or QAR.
+These Operational Documents are available to all IECEx Member Bodies, ExCBs, ExTLs and ATFs, including candidate ExCBs, ExTLs and ATFs, and to Applicants and manufacturers that have applied for an IECEx CoC, ExTR or QAR.

 The ExMC Secretary shall be responsible for the issuing and maintenance of Operational Documents which generally fall under the following categories:

-Document containing explanatory guidance
+Document containing explanatory guidance; or

-Document containing rules and procedures that supplement those contained in IECEx 02
+Document containing rules and procedures that supplement those contained in IECEx 02.

-The ExMC shall be kept informed on the currency of Operational Documents with ExMC agreement required for Operational Documents that fall under category b) above.
+The ExMC shall be kept informed on the currency of Operational Documents in accordance with IECEx OD 099..

 Conformity Assessment Bodies Committee (ExTAG)

-4.2.1 The Conformity Assessment Bodies Committee referred to as the Ex Testing and Assessment Group (ExTAG) deals with matters of a technical nature concerning the application of the IEC International Standards to the assessment and testing of Ex equipment and matters relating to the assessment and surveillance of a manufacturer’s or service provider’s quality system.
-The principle role of ExTAG is to facilitate common application of testing, assessment and auditing requirements in the issue and maintenance of an IECEx Certificate of Conformity.
+4.2.1 The conformity assessment bodies committee referred to as the Ex Testing and Assessment Group (ExTAG) deals with matters of a technical nature concerning the application of the IEC International Standards to the assessment and testing of Ex equipment and matters relating to the assessment and surveillance of a manufacturer’s or service provider’s QMS.
+The principle role of ExTAG is to facilitate common application of testing, assessment and auditing requirements in the issue and maintenance of an IECEx CoC.

 4.2.2 All ExCBs and ExTLs shall be members of the ExTAG.
 Where an organization is both an ExCB and an ExTL, it shall have only a single membership.

-The Chairman and/or Secretaries of IEC TC31 and subcommittees shall be ex officio members of the ExTAG, in order to facilitate the solution of problems relating to the application of the IEC International Standards.
+The Chair and/or Secretaries of IEC TC31 and its subcommittees shall be ex officio members of the ExTAG, in order to facilitate the solution of problems relating to the application of the IEC International Standards.

 4.2.3 The duties of the ExTAG are: